DRAM Speed Converter

 The method matches vendors’ definitions and common benchmarking practice.
 It is ideal for quick comparisons, capacity planning, and checking whether a memory kit is configured as expected.

-Equations Used by the DRAM Speed Converter
+Equations Used by the DRAM Speed Calculator

-• Memory clock (MHz) = Data rate (MT/s) ÷ 2.
+• Real clock (MHz) = Data rate (MT/s) ÷ 2.
+(An MHz I/O-clock entry is first doubled: MT/s = 2 × MHz.)

-• Total bandwidth (GB/s) = [Per-channel bandwidth (MB/s) × Channel count] ÷ 1000.
+• Total theoretical bandwidth (GB/s) = Per-channel bandwidth × Channel count, then × Ranks for the what-if total.

 You do not need deep memory expertise.
 The tool asks for a few values and then calculates everything else.
 You can copy these from a product page, your BIOS, or monitoring software.

-• Number of memory channels (1, 2, 4, or 8 for servers).
+• Number of memory channels (1, 2, 4, or more for servers).

 Typical desktop ranges: DDR4 from 2133 to 3600 MT/s, DDR5 from 4800 to 8000 MT/s.
 Laptops often run slightly lower.
 Server memory may use many channels with lower clocks.
 If inputs fall outside common ranges, the tool still computes values, but you should verify whether they reflect stable, supported settings.

-Step-by-Step: Use the DRAM Speed Converter
+Step-by-Step: Use the DRAM Speed Calculator

 Here’s a concise overview before we dive into the key points: